Mr-RedBeard/TheLogicBandCode/README.md

 # artificial intelligence "brain".
 This repository contains code that will show benchmark testing results on the standard
 # artificial neural network and the exact same model but enhanced with the Logic Band mechanism.

 #I reserve all rights to the contents of this repository as the developer of the architecture and code.
-As that
+As that creator I
+# grant usage of this architecture as open source software.
+Contact me for any questions dlsmith323@gmail.com